tsedio/tsed-monorepo-utils/CONTRIBUTING.md

 ### Submitting your PR

-Create the PR on the production branch.
+Create the PR on the master branch.
 A valid PR must follows these points:

 - Unit test is correctly implemented and cover the new scenario.
 - If the code introduce new feature, please add documentation in the `/docs` or describe the feature in the PR description.